goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 Note: This was the most basic example and meant only for understanding purposes.
 You'll mostly not find any such cases in the real world.

-This query results in a true statement thus, the user will get logged in.
+This query results in a true statement thus, the user gets logged in.
 This example depicts the most basic type of SQL injection.

 SQL injection can be used anywhere to fetch any sensitive information from the Database.